conceptsandtraining/doil/README.md

 ILIAS running you simply need to do following steps:

 1. Head to a folder where you want to store your project.
 Usually `~/Projects`
-1. Enter following command: `doil create -n -e ilias7 -r ilias -b release_7 -p 7.4 -u`
+1. Enter following command: `doil create -e ilias7 -r ilias -b release_7 -p 7.4 -u`

 Don't worry, this will take a while.
 It creates and instance of ILIAS named `ilias7` in your location from the repository `ilias` (see `doil repo:list`) with the known